Swiss agent suspected of exposing German tax sleuths

-The arrest of an alleged Swiss spy apparently involved in an operation to uncover German tax investigators appears to be widening.
+The investigation of an alleged Swiss spy apparently involved in an operation to uncover German tax evaders appears to be widening.
 The suspect was detained last Friday by the German justice authorities.

 Valentin Landmann, the suspect’s lawyer, told Swiss public radio, SRF, on Monday that his client is a security consultant working primarily in the financial sector – also for Swiss institutions.